New Jersey Guns Violation and Weapon Charge Attorney

 Of course, the statute expressly states that this is not an exhaustive list – the examples it provides are only for purposes of illustration.
 As a result, many people wind up facing weapons charges without even knowing that they were carrying a weapon in the first place.

-Weapons Charges in New Jersey
+Gun Violation and Weapons Charges in New Jersey

 New Jersey has an extensive and complex system of weapons laws that are not easy for non-lawyers to navigate.
 There are five key categories of weapons charges in New Jersey: